 Since the L Funds do not have any unique administrative expenses, they do not have any additional charges.
 Therefore, the L Fund administrative expense ratios are weighted averages of the expense rations of the G, F, C, S, and I Funds.

-Your share of TSP net administrative expenses is based on the size of your account balance.
-For example, the G Fund’s expense ratio for 2009 was .028%.
-Therefore, if you invested in the G Fund in 2009, earnings were reduced by 28 cents per $1,000 of your G Fund balance.
+Your share of TSP average net administrative expenses is based on the size of your account balance.
+For example, the G Fund’s expense ratio* for 2014 was .029%.
+Therefore, if you invested in the G Fund in 2014, earnings were reduced by 29 cents per $1,000 of your G Fund balance.